E-Sid/scripts/README.md

 - `mhr.bas` refers to Maximum Heart Rate (MHR) Calculator.

 ### Rexx
+These scripts are written in Rexx.
+It could be used for z/OS, Unix, GNU/Linux (via Regina-REXX), Amiga OS (via AREXX) and other AmigaOS related OS (AROS, MorphOS etc.), or OS/2
 - `audit.rexx` refers to Alcohol Use Disorders Identification Test (AUDIT).
 It is written in Rexx.
 Could be used on Amiga OS ( via AREXX) and other AmigaOS related OS (AROS, MorphOS etc.), OS/2, Unix, Linux (via Regina-REXX) etc.
 - `hip-waiste.rexx` refers to hip-waiste ratio calculator
 - `4at.rexx` refers to 4AT test